Careers360 Logo

 Q4.
 List changes in the body that take place at puberty.

-1. Increase in height and weight of the body.
+• Increase in body height and weight.

 Q5.
 Prepare a Table having two columns depicting names of endocrine glands and hormones secreted by them.